kjoelovelife/smart_robot/README.md

 *Wei-Chih, Lin (kjoelovelife@gmail.com)

-## Usage & Tutorial on PI
+# Usage & Tutorial on PI

+## The  Startup sequence of the smart robort

+* Step 1.
+Start the motor-controller

+* Step 2.
+Start Raspberry pi

-# creat environment for using smart_robot
+## creat environment for using smart_robot

 * Step 1. install Dependencies

-Open the Terminal on PI , then change directory to " smart_robot " ,then source " dependencies_for_smartRobot_pi_ws_tools.sh "
+Open the terminal on PI , then change directory to " smart_robot " ,then source " dependencies_for_smartRobot_pi_ws_tools.sh "

 ` cd ~/smart_roboot && source  dependencies_for_smartRobot_pi_ws_tools.sh `